yurykorzun/characterviewer/README.md

 # character_viewer

-The "Simpsons Viewer" and "Wire Characters Viewer" are two delightful Flutter apps that shows a list of characters from two iconic TV shows: "The Simpsons" and "The Wire."
-Apps provides an engaging and visually appealing way for fans to explore a curated list of characters from both series.
+The "Simpsons Viewer" and "Wire Characters Viewer" are two delightful Flutter apps that show a list of characters from two iconic TV shows: "The Simpsons" and "The Wire."
+Apps provide an engaging and visually appealing way for fans to explore a curated list of characters from both series.

 ##Features

 Character List: The app opens to a well-organized list of characters from "The Simpsons" and "The Wire."
-Each character is represented by a thumbnail image and their name.
+A thumbnail image and their name represent each character.

-Search Functionality: Users can quickly find specific characters by using the search feature.
+Search Functionality: The search feature lets Users quickly find specific characters.
 As they type, the list dynamically updates to display characters whose names match the search query.

 Character Details: Tapping on a character's entry opens a detailed view.
-This view showcases the character's image, name, and a brief description.
+This view showcases the character's image, name, and description.

 ## Getting Started